Grid (graphic design): Antecedents

 Before the invention of movable type a system based on optimal proportions had been used to arrange handwritten text on pages.
 One such system, known as the Villard Diagram, was in use at least since medieval times.

 Evolution of the modern grid

 After World War II, a number of graphic designers, including Max Bill, Emil Ruder, and Josef Müller-Brockmann, influenced by the modernist ideas of Jan Tschichold's Die neue Typographie (The New Typography), began to question the relevance of the conventional page layout of the time.
-They began to devise a flexible system able to help designers achieve coherency in organizing the page.
+They began to devise a flexible system able to help designers achieve coherence in organizing the page.
 The result was the modern typographic grid that became associated with the International Typographic Style.
 The seminal work on the subject, Grid systems in graphic design by Müller-Brockmann, helped propagate the use of the grid, first in Europe, and later in North America.